 Voice 3: Sync3 driven by Angle Grinder and phase modulating itself, through VCFQ lowpass and bandpass outputs, with Ratshack Reverb

-Voice 4: voice 2 processed through Clouds, RC-20 and Spectre.
+Voice 4: voice 2 processed through Beads, RC-20 and Spectre.

 Sequencing from Marbles & Zorlon Cannon, not synchronized.
 Zorlon modulating Angle Grinder’s grind inputs affects the pitch due to its feedback loop.